How to Unglue Wood Joints — Dissolve and Remove Glue Easily

 Steps:

-1. Heat the surrounding woodwork and point it on the dried wood glue.
+1. Heat the surrounding woodwork and point the machine on the dried wood glue.
 You must maintain a 6-inch distance from the wood joint until the glue softens.

 2. Use the tool’s flat end to penetrate the glued joint.
 As you soften the glue, continue to wiggle the flat tool through it.
 Do this a few times until the glue bond gets weaker.